StackExchange/stack-blog/README.md

 hero: [url of a high quality hero image to be used for your post]
 source: [url of the original post so a source banner will be added to the post, optional]
 category: [what category this post is in, optional]
-tags: [what tags are associated with this post separated by spaces, optional]
+tags: [what channel this post belongs to (engineering/company), and any related tags, required]
 ---
 [Content of your post in markdown]
 ```